jtribe/ios-tools/README.md

 ## Pods & Carthage

-If using **Cocoa Pods**, the standard `bin/execute.sh setup` will handle the installation of pods specified in the Podfile.
+If using **CocoaPods**, the standard `bin/execute.sh setup` will handle the installation of pods specified in the Podfile.

 If using **Carthage**, the standard `bin/execute.sh setup` will handle the download and building of frameworks specified in the Cartfile.
 They will still need to be added to the Xcode project manually, if not yet done so.